Nearly $G_2$-manifolds and $G_2$-Laplacian co-flows: Introduction

 \subsection{Summary}

 In \S \ref{sec:preliminaries}, we briefly review $G_2$-structures and some key formulae.
 In \S \ref{sec:nG2} we obtain a useful decomposition of the exact 4-forms when $(M,\varphi)$ is compact n$G_2$: these 4-forms describe the possible tangent directions for our $G_2$-Laplacian co-flows near the n$G_2$-structure.
-This decomposition is achieved by studying properties of certain first order differential operators on compact n$G_2$ manifolds.
+This decomposition is achieved by studying properties of certain first order differential operators on compact n$G_2$ manifolds.\footnote{Related results can also be found in \cite{SoleFarre2024}.}

 In \S \ref{sec:MLCF} we first present our stability criterion.

 \begin{theorem} The flow \eqref{eq:nMLCF} is linearly stable at an n$G_2$-structure with $\tau_0=\kappa$ only if the operator $d*$ acting on the exact forms in $\Omega^4_{27}$ has no eigenvalues $\kappa\mu$ such that